 LANDLORD'S RESPONSIBILITIES AND EXPECTATIONS CITY OF SAINT PAUL RENTAL REHAB LOAN PROCESS

-You are applying for a City of Saint Paul Rehab Loan with the Planning and Economic Development (PED) Department.
+You are applying for a City of Saint Paul Rehab Loan.
 This program must comply with the following: (a.)
 City of St. Paul Vendor Outreach Program, (b.)
-Affirmative Action, (c.) other local and federal regulations whenever applicable.
+Affirmative Action, (c.) other local and federal regulations.